 Their paths cross when June's brother, Metias, is killed on a military patrol.
 The blame falls on Day, and June vows to capture and bring him to justice.
 She sets out to the poor sectors, disguised as a street rat in pursuit of Day.Their encounter sets off a chain of events that inevitably changes their lives, and the lives of all the people in both nations.

 Legend's film rights have been sold to CBS Films, with Twilight producers Wyck Godfrey and Marty Bowen set to produce.
 Jonathan Levine is currently set to direct the film.

 Legend contains examples of:

-- Later in that same book, after Anden's foiled assasination, June collapses from illnes when she and Day flee to the underground tunnels, and he's forced to carry her all the way through to The Colonies so that they can find her a hospital.
+- Later in that same book, after Anden's foiled assassination, June collapses from illness when she and Day flee to the underground tunnels, and he's forced to carry her all the way through to The Colonies so that they can find her a hospital.

 - Artificial Limbs: In the second book, Day has to get a part of his leg replaced, after being shot in the first book.
 They replaced his bad knee (damaged by Republic experiments when he was 10) while they were at it.

 - Bad Dreams: Day seems to be plagued by these, and large parts of his narration are often spent recanting them.